kaustuvkaran01/kaustuvkaran01/README.md

 ![](https://komarev.com/ghpvc/?username=kaustuvkaran01&style=flat-square&color=46f2b3&label=Visitor+Count)
 <br></br>
 **More about me:**
-- 🔭 I’m currently working as ...
-Research Fellow @SAMSUNG PRISM PROGRAM
+- 🔭 I’m an incoming intern @ [American Express](https://www.americanexpress.com/en-in/)
 - 🌱 I’m currently learning ...
-Redux, ApolloGraphQL, Framer Motion for React, PyTorch and GANs
+Redux, ApolloGraphQL and Framer Motion for React
 - 👯 I’m looking to collaborate on ... just about anything.
 I am a very curious fellow :)(:
 - 🤔 I’m looking for help with ...
 Competitive Programming.
 - 💬 Ask me about ...
 React or GraphQL, if I don't know something, I'm sure we can learn stuff together.;)